 - Edinburgh Festival of Wine – This festival is hosted by award-winning wine writer and publisher Tom Cannavan.
 A must-event for wine lovers, there will be over 350 wines that can be tasted at the Balmoral Hotel in the heart of the city.

 - EH6 Festival – Around the third weekend in November (2019’s dates still to be announced), the EH6 Festival is a craft beer, food, and music festival.
-It features over 150 bands in more than 10 different venues, with an incredible variety of music styles along foods from across the globe, a beer market, children’s entertainment, and more.
+It features over 150 bands in more than 10 different venues, with an incredible variety of music styles along with foods from across the globe, a beer market, children’s entertainment, and more.